alex1xu/CARe-BERT_Context-Aware_Radiology_Report_Retrieval/README.md

 ## Why?

 You may have had chest X-rays taken before, but what you might not know is that afterward, radiologists will detail their observations in a free-text document called a radiology report.
+These reports are subsequently queried for research, educational, and medical use.

-This past summer I worked in a lab at a University Hospital, where researchers spend hundreds of hours reviewing databases of these reports for cohort studies.
+In my work at a university hospital, researchers often spend hundreds of hours reviewing report databases for cohort studies.
+In my work as an emergency medical technician, quick access to relevant patient reports is equally critical, so contributing to research in this field is important to me.

 ![Screenshot 2024-07-23 193745](https://github.com/user-attachments/assets/4f57d3ea-3fc3-4916-9eee-9b7936c20f42)

-In natural language processing research, developing software to automate this process is called the radiology report retrieval task.
-Given a free text query and a collection of radiology reports, how can we create some algorithm that returns the reports relevant to the query?
+In natural language processing research, developing software to more accurately automate this query process is called the radiology report retrieval task.

+_Given a free text query and a collection of radiology reports, how can we create some algorithm that returns the reports relevant to the query?_

 ![Screenshot 2024-07-23 193754](https://github.com/user-attachments/assets/90484424-8df6-48f8-96e9-82c16899fd0f)

-**Vector space** approaches are the major focus of current research.
+**Vector space** approaches are a major focus of current research.

-How does it work?
 Let’s imagine a high-dimensional space.
 Vector Space models represent each report and query as a vector, or embedding, in this space where the position stores the text’s meaning.
-Now, the cosine of the angle between the embeddings of reports to the query represents their similarity.
+The cosine of the angle between the embeddings of reports to the query represents their similarity.
 Ideally, the related queries and reports are close while irrelated pairs are distant.

 https://github.com/user-attachments/assets/c0aeec47-f57a-4183-8401-9278081a097f